 - 2. Research and develop efforts to move people on and off the right-of-way, including circulators, electric ferries, Seawalk extension, connections between S. Franklin Street with the Seawalk, and other alternative pedestrian routes. - 3.
-Prioritize dock electrification and continue to work with the electrical utility to monitor electrical capacity available for purchase on either an interruptible or firm basis.

-Docks & Harbors has contracted with Haight & Associates to determine Juneau's energy capacity to power additional cruise ship berths.
+Prioritize dock electrification and continue to work with the electrical utility to monitor electrical capacity available for purchase on either an interruptible or firm basis. - Docks & Harbors has contracted with Haight & Associates to determine Juneau's energy capacity to power additional cruise ship berths.
 In addition to other requirements, the study will determine anticipated rate increases if the power is provided on an interruptible or firm basis.
-The report is expected to be complete in April 2021.

-4. Limit expansion of downtown dock infrastructure to allow for no more than one additional larger cruise ship.

-Docks & Harbors does not object to limiting the downtown large cruise ship capacity to five.

-Mr. Uchytil suggested to add we think it is worth negotiating bringing up with NCL as a negotiating chip to have no more than five large docks downtown.

-- 5. Wastewater, water, and air quality should continue to be evaluated by the City and State to reduce impacts on the health of the community and environment.
+The report is expected to be complete in April 2021. - 4.
+Limit expansion of downtown dock infrastructure to allow for no more than one additional larger cruise ship. - Docks & Harbors does not object to limiting the downtown large cruise ship capacity to five. - Mr. Uchytil suggested to add we think it is worth negotiating bringing up with NCL as a negotiating chip to have no more than five large docks downtown. - 5.
+Wastewater, water, and air quality should continue to be evaluated by the City and State to reduce impacts on the health of the community and environment.
 Responsible agencies should evaluate and plan to analyze capacity and impacts of increased cruise ship visitation.
 Air quality should be monitored regularly for adherence to strict standards, including compliance with the Marine Vessel Visible Standards (18 AC 50-.070) and all available and reasonable steps to minimize visible stack emissions while in port should be taken. - 6.
-Plans for infrastructure development including design standards and analysis of growth and impacts should be completed for other areas outside of the downtown waterfront where tourism growth is occurring or could occur, such as Auke Bay and North Douglas (Eaglecrest).

-Docks & Harbors has proactively studied and advance ideas to reduce congestion in the Auke Bay vicinity.
+Plans for infrastructure development including design standards and analysis of growth and impacts should be completed for other areas outside of the downtown waterfront where tourism growth is occurring or could occur, such as Auke Bay and North Douglas (Eaglecrest). - Docks & Harbors has proactively studied and advanced ideas to reduce congestion in the Auke Bay vicinity.
 This includes the acquisition of the Auke Bay Marine Station and steadfast efforts to execute the multi-phase Statter Harbor improvements.
+Docks & Harbors is open for innovative ideas encouraging large water taxis or ferry shuttles to transport visitors from the downtown core to Douglas Harbor or the eventual NCL dock.